-Guana Tolomato and Matanzas Rivers Florida Forever Project.
+Guana Tolomato and Matanzas Rivers Florida Forever Project

-The Northeast Florida Blueway Phase II ("Blue II") project boundary was designated as a Category A project by Acquisition and Restoration Council (ARC) in 2001.
+The Northeast Florida Blueway Phase II ("Blue II") project boundary was designated as a Category A project by the Acquisition and Restoration Council (ARC) in 2001.
 Projects that are ranked as Category A projects are eligible for 100% state funding.
 This proposal included undeveloped lands on the east and west sides of the Intracoastal Waterway through St. Johns County.
 Within the "Blue II" project boundary area there is approximately 18,170 acres (1413 parcels) of private lands and 9985 acres (259 parcels) in public ownership.

 Public ownership within the "Blue II" project boundary reflects the natural, ecological integrity and historic value of the region.
 Specifically the public lands are owned by various federal, state and local agencies such as, but not limited to, United States Department of Interior National Park Service, Department of Environmental Protection (DEP), St.Johns River Water Management District (SJRWMD), Division of Forestry (DOF) and St. Johns County.
-These federal, state and local parks including, but are not limited to, National Monuments (Castillo de San Marcos and Ft.
-Matanzas), State Parks (Guana Tolomato Matanzas National Estuarine Research Reserve, Anastasia Island State Park, Favor Dykes, Frank Butler Beach Park (east and west) and Pellicer Creek Aquatic Preserve (one of the state´s 38 designated recreational canoe trails), SJRWMD Acquisitions (Stokes Landing and Moses Creek Conservation Areas), Aquatic Preserve (Guana River Marsh), Deep Creek State Forest, Ft.
+These federal, state and local parks include, but are not limited to, National Monuments (Castillo de San Marcos and Ft.
+Matanzas), State Parks (Guana Tolomato Matanzas National Estuarine Research Reserve, Anastasia Island State Park, Favor Dykes, Frank Butler Beach Park (east and west) and Pellicer Creek Aquatic Preserve (one of the state's 38 designated recreational canoe trails), SJRWMD Acquisitions (Stokes Landing and Moses Creek Conservation Areas), Aquatic Preserve (Guana River Marsh), Deep Creek State Forest, Ft.
 Mose, Wildlife Management Area (Guana River Wildlife Management Area) and Local Parks/Cultural amenities (Mickler Landing, South Ponte Vedra, North Shores Park, Surf Side Park, Vilano Beach Fishing Pier, Vilano Boat Ramp, Fountain of Youth, S.R.
 A1A Amphitheatre, Davenport Park, Lighthouse Park/Museum, St. Johns County Fishing Pier, Crescent Beach Park, Southeast Intracoastal Waterway Park, Matanzas Inlet Fishing Bridge and Rattlesnake Island Park).

 Ecological Diversity and Historic / Archaeolgical Resouces